Configuring a custom domain name for a web app in Azure App Service using Traffic Manager

 Configure your web apps for standard mode

-For more information on the App Service plan modes, including how to change the mode of your site, see How to scale web sites.
+For more information on the App Service pricing tiers, including how to change your app's pricing tier, see Scale up an app in Azure.

 Add a DNS record for your custom domain